 Ghent Christmas Market

 The spirit of the Ghent Christmas market is infectious.
-In all, the heart of the market laces together some of Ghent’s top attractions, bringing the popular area alive with Christmas fun.
+In all, the heart of the market laces together some of the top attractions, bringing the popular area alive with Christmas fun.

 The Christmas market in Ghent begins with the international food stalls around St. Bavo’s Cathedral and meanders up the street past the iconic Belfry to the revelers at City Hall.
 From there, the festivities continue with food, drinks, and gift vendors toward St. Nicholas Church and the giant Ferris wheel at the Korenmarkt.

-Whether experiencing it from the ground or watching from above in one of Ghent’s famous towers, a Ghent Christmas is a sight to behold.
+Whether experiencing it from the ground or watching from above in one of the city’s famous towers, a Ghent Christmas is a sight to behold.

 In the city center, more than 150 wooden stalls make up the market known as Ghent Winter Festival (Gentse Winterfeesten).
 The vibe has a lot in common with the other Belgian Christmas markets, but it also has a distinctly international flare with a bit of Ghent’s signature hipness thrown in.
 We enjoyed some spicy South American hot chocolate, a drink at the funky pop up Moose Bar at the City Pavilion, and some absurdly good raclette.
 You won’t go hungry or lack for choice here.